New Guidance on Safe Injection Practice in Hospitals

 - Individual anaesthetists may have characteristics that affect their working; these should be recognised by the individual as well as their department, and suitable adjustments to practice made.

 "'First do no harm' is what doctors strive for.
 We hope that these guidelines provide useful points for anaesthetists' individual practice, while acknowledging that patient safety also relies on supportive systems within their hospitals."

-This peer reviewed informative article relating to our Immunization and Vaccines section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "New Guidance on Safe Injection Practice in Hospitals" was originally written by Association of Anaesthetists of Great Britain and Ireland (AAGBI), and published by Disabled-World.com on 2023-08-09.
+This peer reviewed publication pertaining to our Immunization and Vaccines section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "New Guidance on Safe Injection Practice in Hospitals" was originally written by Association of Anaesthetists of Great Britain and Ireland (AAGBI), and submitted for publishing on 2023/08/09.
 Should you require further information or clarification, Association of Anaesthetists of Great Britain and Ireland (AAGBI) can be contacted at anaesthetists.org.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit

 Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.

 Permalink: <a href="https://www.disabled-world.com/medical/immunization/safe-injection.php">New Guidance on Safe Injection Practice in Hospitals</a>